princewill/JavaPractices/README.md

   If you had this thought, read the question again carefully.
 We're asking if any permutation of the string is a palindrome.
   Spend some extra time ensuring you fully understand the question before starting.
   Jumping in with a flawed understanding of the problem doesn't look good in an interview.

+# Seventh Problem - WordCloudData.java
+- You want to build a word cloud, an infographic where the size of a word corresponds to how often it appears in the body of text.

+  To do this, you'll need data.
+Write code that takes a long string and builds its word cloud data in a hash map ↴ , where the keys are words and the values are the number of times the words occurred.

+  Think about capitalized words.
+For example, look at these sentences:

+    "After beating the eggs, Dana read the next step:"
+  "Add milk and eggs, then add flour and sugar."
+  What do we want to do with "After", "Dana", and "add"?
+In this example, your final hash map should include one "Add" or "add" with a value of 22.
+Make reasonable (not necessarily perfect) decisions about cases like "After" and "Dana".

+  Assume the input will only contain words and standard punctuation.

+  You could make a reasonable argument to use regex in your solution.
+We won't, mainly because performance is difficult to measure and can get pretty bad.